 - Any contact with 3rd parties, including law enforcement

 - Any conclusions reached regarding the root cause

 AWS EBS Volumes are encrypted on Platform.sh Enterprise sites are fully encrypted.
 Keys are managed by AWS’s KMS (Key Management Service).
+AWS automatically rotates these keys every three years.
 In some cases, temporary storage (eg swap) is stored on unencrypted local storage volumes.

 By default, data is encrypted using Microsoft Managed Keys for Azure Blobs, Tables, Files and Queues.